jhuntdev/uuid-v9/js/README.md

 const prefixedOrderedId = uuid('a1b2c3d4') // up to 8 hexadecimal characters
-const unorderedId = uuid('', false) const prefixedUnorderedId = uuid('a1b2c3d4', false) const orderedIdWithoutVersion = uuid('', true, false, true) const orderedIdWithChecksum = uuid('', true, true, true)
+const unorderedId = uuid('', false) const prefixedUnorderedId = uuid('a1b2c3d4', false) const orderedIdWithChecksum = uuid('', true, true) const orderedIdWithVersion = uuid('', true, false, true) const orderedIdWithBackwardsCompatibility = uuid('', true, false, false, true)

-const isValidV9 = isUUIDv9(orderedId) // UUID v9 validator
-const isValid = isUUID(orderedIdWithoutVersion) // generic UUID validator
+const isValid = isUUID(orderedId) // built-in UUID validator
 ```

-## Note
+## Compatibility

-Some UUID validators will not recognize v9 as a valid UUID even though it is.
-Three possible solutions are:
+Some UUID validators will not accept some v9 UUIDs.
+Three possible workarounds are:

-1) Use the included validator (recommended)
+1) Use the built-in validator (recommended)
+2) Use compatibility mode*
-2) Bypass the validator (not recommended)
+3) Bypass the validator (not recommended)

-3) Substitute the version digit for an earlier version that will pass (not recommended)
+*Compatibility mode adds version and variant digits to immitate v1 or v4 UUIDs based on whether or not you have a timestamp.

+## Format

-Here is the UUID v9 format: `xxxxxxxx-xxxx-9xxx-xxxx-xxxxxxxxxxyy`
+Here is the UUID v9 format: `xxxxxxxx-xxxx-9xxx-8xxx-xxxxxxxxxxyy`

-x = prefix/timestamp/random, 9 = version (optional), y = checksum (optional)
+x = prefix/timestamp/random, y = checksum (optional), 9 = version (optional), 8 = variant (compatibility mode)

 ## License